Claros

 The entrance to the İzmir Agora Open Air Museum.

 The excavated area of the Agora so far measures 129 m x 83 m.
 It is bordered on the east and west sides by porticoes, while the Basilica occupies the northern side.
-It is so far the largest and best preserved among the Ionian Agoras.
+It is, so far, the largest and best-preserved among the Ionian Agoras.

 The Agora of New Smyrna was constructed during the Hellenistic period and was rebuilt in the Roman period under Marcus Aurelius.
 It was a multi-storey building with many spaces on different levels and an open courtyard.